cython/cython/docs/src/userguide/faq.rst

 How do I make a cdef'd class that derives from a builtin Python type such as list?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Answer**: Since Cython 0.14, you can just use the type as a base class in your cdef class declaration.
-Older versions of Cython required a [[work-around|FAQ/cdef_derive|work-around]] that has several drawbacks, especially for optimisations.
+**Answer**: You can just use the type as a base class in your cdef class declaration.

 The only exception are the types bytes ('str' in Python 2) and tuple, which can only be subtyped by Python classes (not cdef classes).
 This is considered a [[bug|http://trac.cython.org/cython_trac/ticket/152|bug]].
 However, you can safely subtype 'unicode' and 'list' instead.